bhontz/gmailer/README.md

 user = sender@gmail.com
 pwd = sendersSecretGmailPwd
 ```

+*NOTE: see VERSION HISTORY, 12/20/2020, for required additions to the INI structure)*

 Additionally, you must configure your GMAIL account to support SMTP sending.
 This involves turning on "less secure app access".
 Please note that Google will turn this off automagically if you are not using this email process for awhile (not exactly sure how long, maybe 30 days?) meaning you might have to reset this setting every once and awhile.

 Here's the process: